 ACT Scores needed to get accepted

 What are the ACT requirements for prospective students to get into Binghamton University?

 Admission data indicates that Binghamton University regularly accepts students with ACT's of 28 and above.
 Successful applicants typically send ACT scores in the top 12 percent nationally.
 We estimate the school accepting minimum ACT composite scores around 26 in some instances.
 Prospective students submitting an ACT composite of 30 or higher should be in the upper half of applicants - and students with a 31 and above have very competitive chances.
+The school ranks #17 in New York for highest average ACT composite score.
 50 percent of applicants submit ACT scores to SUNY at Binghamton.

 |ACT Score||Competitiveness||Admission Chances|

 |31 and Above||Good||>57%|

 |27 to 28||Reach||25%-32%|

 Avg.
 High School GPA3.6

 You will need very good grades in high school to get into SUNY at Binghamton.
 The average high school GPA of the admitted freshman class at SUNY at Binghamton was 3.6 on the 4.0 scale indicating that primarily B+ students are accepted and ultimately attend.
 The school ranks #17 in New York for highest average GPA.
 Even with a competitive GPA, admission to Binghamton University will be challenging as the school denies more applicants than it admits.

 |3.25 to 3.50||14%||Avg -|